dwyl/PWA-Liveview/README.md

 ## What?

-**Context**: we want to experiment PWA webapps using Phoenix LiveView.
+**Context**: we want to experiment PWA collaborative webapps using Phoenix LiveView.

 What are we building?
-A two pages webap:
+A three pages webap:

-- LiveStock.
+- Yjs-Stock.
 On the first page, we mimic a shopping cart where users can pick items until stock is depleted, at which point the stock is replenished.
 Every user will see and can interact with this counter
+- PgSync-Stock.
+This page features `phoenix_sync` in _embedded_ mode streaming logical replicates of a Postgres table.
+[Building offline features]
-- LiveFlight.
+- FlightMap.
 On the second page, we propose an interactive map with a form with two inputs where **two** users can edit collaboratively a form to display markers on the map and then draw a great circle between the two points.

 > You need an api key to render the Maptiler vector tiles.
 You can see the Service Worker in action in the LiveMap page when you go offline as the tiles are cached.
 This is naturally only true if you already visited these tiles, thus loaded them.